Peace of Münster

-The Peace of Münster was a treaty between the Lords States General of the Seven United Netherlands and the Spanish Crown, the terms of which were agreed on 30 January 1648.
-The treaty, parallelly negotiated to but not part of the Peace of Westphalia, is a key event in Dutch history, marking the formal recognition of the independent Dutch Republic and the end of the Thirty Years' War and the Eighty Years' War.
+The Peace of Münster, signed on 30 January 1648, was a treaty between Philip IV of Spain and the Lords States General of the Dutch Republic.
+Negotiated in parallel to, but not part of, the Peace of Westphalia, under its terms Spain formally recognised the independent Dutch Republic, and ended the Eighty Years' War.

-Background

 Negotiations

-Negotiations between began in 1641 in the towns of Münster and Osnabrück, in present-day Germany.
+Negotiations between began in 1641 in the town of Münster, in the Holy Roman Empire.
 With the initiation of Spanish-Dutch peace talks, Dutch trade with the Levant and the Iberian Peninsula began to flourish.
 Dutch merchants, benefiting from both the availability of relatively cheap shipping and the cessation of hostilities, soon dominated the markets that had been previously dominated by English traders.
 Dutch merchants would also benefit from the foreign upheavals of the English Civil War and gain on English trade in their American colonies.

 While Spain did not recognise the Dutch Republic, it agreed that the Lords States General of the United Netherlands was 'sovereign' and could participate in the peace talks.
+On the Dutch side this was a result of the immense political pressure from the entire Bicker-De Graeff Clan.
+Their leaders Andries and Cornelis Bicker, Cornelis and Andries de Graeff from Amsterdam as well as Jacob de Witt from Dordrecht vehemently pushed for this peace.
 In January 1646, eight Dutch representatives arrived in Münster to begin negotiations; these included two delegates from Holland with one each from the other six provinces.
-The Spanish envoys had been given great authority by the Spanish King Philip IV who had been suing for peace for years.
+The Spanish envoys were Gaspar de Bracamonte, 3rd Count of Peñaranda and Antoine Brun, who were given wide negotiating authority by Philip IV of Spain.